Mishawaka Youth Advisory Council’s ‘Thanksgiving Food Drive’ returns for 13th year

 The council has been working on these boxes since September, but all that work will be worth it when they get to see the faces of the people they are helping.

-“It’s a great education for our students, because they get to see our community in a different light than before,” said Woods.
-“Not only do the kids orchestrate the entire project and seek the donations but they come here to organize it into packages that will be delivered by these kids to the doorsteps of the families they are helping.
-And I think they get a great education, it’s very emotional, I’ve seen tears on many occasions.
+“It’s a great education for our students because they get to see our community in a different light than before,” Wood said.
+“Not only do the kids orchestrate the entire project and seek the donations, but they come here to organize it into packages that will be delivered by these kids to the doorsteps of the families they are helping.
+And I think they get a great education, it’s very emotional.
+I’ve seen tears on many occasions.
 It’s a great experience for our kids to see the people and meet the people that they are helping.”

-The group will collect the food donated in the boxes Sunday, November 12th, the following week the council will deliver the food to the doorsteps of families.
+The group will collect the food donated in the boxes on Sunday, Nov.12.
+The council will deliver the food to the doorsteps of families the following week.

 The youth advisory council is also partnered with the local VFW, so any surplus donated will go to the family of a VFW member.